 Other people are the best antidote to the downs of life and the single most reliable up.
-We are, emotionally, creatures of the hive, creatures who ineluctably seek out positive relationships with other members feeling and are equipped with of our hive.
+We are, emotionally, creatures of the hive, creatures do attitude, our pupils will who ineluctably seek out positive learn to notice how they are relationships with other members feeling and are equipped with of our hive.
 By helping our pupils to develop strong relationships, they will be empathetic and responsive to the needs of themselves and others.